scuasmq/algorithmAnalysis/README.md

-# Smq's solution for course algorithmAnasis.
+# Smq's solution for course algorithmAnalysis.

 ## It's for reference only, please do it by yourself.